 Any!
 I’ve made Shakshuka with the eggs of hens and ducks and even with goose eggs.
 The only difference will be the cooking time.
 The bigger the egg, the longer the time required to poach or bake.

 When To Eat Shakshuka

-Traditionally, these delicious eggs and tomatoes are served as a breakfast or brunch.
+Like my Kedgeree (another family favourite), these delicious eggs and tomatoes are traditionally served as a breakfast or brunch.
 But don’t let tradition dissuade you.
 We’ve eaten Shakshuka as a simple lunch and also as a hearty dinner.